ractivejs/ractivejs.github.io/docs/extend/components.md

 When Ractive fires events from components their event names are automatically namespaced with the name they are registered with, meaning Ractive will actually fire the event as *child.personChanged*.
 In the case of *unmanaged* components, Ractive will use the name of the anchor.

-The reason for namespacing is so a parent with multiple components firing events under the same name, say *foo*, know from which child the event was fired from.
+The reason for namespacing is so a parent with multiple components firing events under the same name, say *foo*, know which child the event was fired from.

 For more info on namespacing see [event-management](../concepts/event-management.md#component-propagation).